MonoTockyLab/TockyPrep/README.md

 **Author:** Dr. Masahiro Ono
 **Date:** 6 November 2024

-## Introduction - The R Package for Fluorescent Timer Data Aalysis
+## Introduction - The R Package for Fluorescent Timer Data Analysis

+### The potential of Fluorescent Timer proteins
-Fluorescent Timer proteins uniquely change their emission spectra over time and serve as powerful tools for monitoring the dynamic processes within cells.
-These proteins are crucial for understanding the intricate temporal dynamics of cellular events.
-Despite their potential, the analysis of Timer fluorescence data in flow cytometry is often complicated by variability in instrument settings and the absence of standardized data preprocessing methods.
-To overcome these challenges, the **TockyPrep** package has been developed.
-This R package provides a comprehensive suite of tools designed to automate the preprocessing, normalization, and trigonometric transformation of Timer fluorescence data.
+Fluorescent Timer proteins uniquely alter their emission spectra over time, making them powerful tools for monitoring dynamic cellular processes.
+These proteins are pivotal for understanding the intricate temporal dynamics of cellular events.
+Despite their potential, analyzing Timer fluorescence data in flow cytometry is often hampered by variability in instrument settings and the lack of standardized data preprocessing methods.

+### A Breakthrough in Fluorescent Timer Analysis

+A significant advancement was made in 2018 when the Ono lab introduced **Tocky**, a novel concept for analyzing Fluorescent Timer data.
+This approach encompasses data normalization and transformation methods (see [Introduction of the TockyPrep Package](https://monotockylab.github.io/TockyPrep/articles/Introduction.html)).
+However, a computational implementation of this methodology was not yet available.

+### Aim of the TockyPrep Package

+To address these challenges, the **TockyPrep** package has been developed.
+This R package provides a comprehensive suite of tools designed to automate the preprocessing, normalization, and trigonometric transformation of Timer fluorescence data, facilitating more accurate and reproducible analyses.

 The **TockyPrep** package aims to standardize the analysis of Timer fluorescence to improve reproducibility and accuracy across various experimental setups.
 It specifically addresses the normalization of immature and mature Timer fluorescence as a critical step for robust analysis.
 This approach is central to understanding the maturation dynamics of Timer proteins, and is implemented using advanced trigonometric transformations.